qucode-in/21-Days-Challenge/README.md

 - ✅ Earn a **Certificate of Completion** (jointly issued by QuCode & KwantumG Research Labs).
 - ✅ Be featured in the **Top 10 Leaderboard** on the QuCode website.

-Check past winners here → [Qohort-2 Champs](https://qucode.in/challenge.html)
+Check past winners here → [Qohort-2 Top Folks](https://qucode.in/challenge.html)

 ---